Kong/kong/README.md

       --data "username=anonymous_users"
     ```

-    Be sure to note the Consumer `id` - you'll need it in the next step.
+    Be sure to note the Consumer `id` - you'll need it in a later step.

     Now create a consumer that will authenticate via sessions
     ```bash